How to Practice IELTS Speaking Alone | 5 Easy Steps

 Thematic Vocabulary

 Focus on vocabulary related to common IELTS topics such as education, environment, technology, and health.
 This will help you articulate your ideas more precisely during the test.
+You can see many sample answers on this site.

 4. Watch and Listen to English Media